mikegioia/libremail/README.md

 > **THIS IS UNDER ACTIVE DEVELOPMENT AND IN NO WAY READY FOR PUBLIC USE**

-This project encompasses three parts:
+This project consists of three parts:

-1. JavaScript-less HTML Email Client
+1. IMAP to SQL Syncing Engine
-2. Kanban-style Email Client
+2. JavaScript-less HTML Email Client
-3. IMAP to SQL Syncing Engine
+3. Kanban-style Email Client

 All of which are licensed under the GNU GPLv3.
 The goal of this project is to provide a fully free, modern, and extremely usable email client as well as an